Aeropress vs Moka Pot: Which is the Better Brewer?

 Winner: Coffee style is a matter of personal preference, but the Aeropress coffee maker takes this round for its versatility.
 By playing with different variables, Aeropress can produce a variety of coffee styles.

 The Moka pot and the Aeropress are renowned for their portability.
-Both are popular with travellers, campers, and backpackers.
+Both are popular with travelers, campers, and backpackers.

 The Aeropress is made of durable plastic, so it is very light.
-It weighs less than 370 grams with all accessories included.
+It weighs just 13 ounces with all accessories included.
 The tubular design is space efficient.
 Notably, you can even buy small hand grinders, like the Porlex Mini, to fit right inside the Aeropress – creating the perfect on-the-go coffee-making kit.
 However, you need to have a separate kettle or pot for boiling water.

 The Aeropress coffee maker is easier to clean than the Moka pot, even considering that you need to dispose of the paper filter.
-The plunger design leaves a dry coffee puck that you can easily knock into the rubbish.
-If you’re travelling, it is enough to rinse the Aeropress with water after brewing, and it is dishwasher safe when it needs a more thorough cleaning.
+The plunger design leaves a dry coffee puck that you can easily knock into the trash.
+If you’re traveling, it is enough to rinse the Aeropress with water after brewing, and it is dishwasher safe when it needs a more thorough cleaning.

 Moka pots have more parts that tend to develop coffee residue and require a real scrub, especially around the rubber seal.
 Though attractive, the octagonal design of the Moka Express makes it hard to get all the coffee residue wiped from the ridged inside.